 More than 61 million people are employed by small businesses, representing almost half of the total United States workforce.
-Small-business owners often struggle to properly staff their companies, and they face several unique challenges that larger corporations and nonprofits don't have to deal with.
-For example, a small business might not have a dedicated human resources staff or hiring manager.
-They might also not have formal hiring procedures.
+For a small business, staffing is often a struggle, one of several unique challenges that larger corporations don't encounter.
+For example, the small-business hiring process might not include a dedicated human resources staff or hiring manager.
+A small business might also not have formal hiring procedures.
 Replacing an employee can cost a business between 30% and 150% of the departing employee's annual wages.
 Hiring and keeping the best possible employees is key for a small business to succeed, and by establishing good hiring and retention practices, businesses can improve their bottom line.

 Creating a Hiring Plan

-Every business needs a hiring plan, which should be part of the business's larger strategic plan.
+One of the most important hiring tips for a small business is that every small-business hiring process should start with a hiring plan, which should be part of a larger strategic plan.
 Businesses must know what employees they need, what the job responsibilities will be, and how much compensation the business can offer.
 Next, the company should set a hiring budget to cover advertising the job and any travel expenses that may be needed.
 Finally, it's time to craft a timeline that states how long the job will be advertised, how long the company will collect applications, when the interviews will take place, and when they want the new employee to start work.

 Finding Candidates

-Employers should target their search to advertise where candidates who are qualified for the job they are offering tend to look, but they also should plan on using multiple different resources.
+During the small-business hiring process, employers should target their search to advertise where candidates who are qualified for the job they are offering tend to look, but they also should plan on using multiple different resources.
 Job boards are an obvious place to start gathering applications from interested candidates.
 Social networks, particularly business-focused networks like LinkedIn, are also a great place to find good candidates.
 Reaching out to alumni career offices at universities can also end up turning up great candidates.
-Some businesses chose to hire recruiters for particularly crucial job openings.
+Some businesses choose to hire recruiters as part of their small-business staffing process for particularly crucial job openings.

 The Interview Process